j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-ios.md

 At this point, the code starts the process but the purchase will remain "processing" forever, in the `approved` state.

-For a product in the `approved` state, the transaction has been approved by the user's banking institurion but it won't be finalized until you inform them to do so.
+For a product in the `approved` state, the transaction has been approved by the user's banking institution but it won't be finalized until you inform them to do so.
 You have to deliver whatever the user purchased before finalizing.

 I already introduced the purchase flow in the introduction of this guide, you can check the [purchase process](../discover/about-the-plugin.md#purchase-process) section if you need a refresher.
 The official documentation provides even more details. [⇒ API Documentation](https://github.com/j3k0/cordova-plugin-purchase/blob/master/doc/api.md#-purchasing)